A guide to making homemade pasta, according to professional chefs - CNN Underscored

 There are so many pastas you can make at home, from squid ink linguine to truffle ravioli.
 But most have the same base: a light egg-and-flour dough that has been rolled thin and cut into shapes.
 Fresh pastas are different from the shelf-stable kind you get in a box, which are made from just semolina flour and water.
 And while the world of pastas is infinite, you actually don’t need that much to get started.

-“It’s totally possible to make pasta without any special equipment; many shapes can be made with just a rolling pin or even a wine bottle and a knife,” says Clay Conley, chef at Grato in West Palm Beach, FL.
+“It’s totally possible to make pasta without any special equipment; many shapes can be made with just a rolling pin or even a wine bottle and a knife,” says Clay Conley, chef at Grato in West Palm Beach, Florida.
 If you’re interested in upgrading, his “nice to have” accessories include a fluted pasta or pastry cutter, which would replace the knife, and a pasta maker, which can replace the rolling pin to make nice thin sheets of pasta.

 Since fresh pasta dough requires quite a bit of kneading, Robert Irvine, chef and host of “Restaurant: Impossible,” says that a KitchenAid mixer with a dough hook attachment is another useful accessory, but by no means required.
 A KitchenAid mixer can come in handy making pasta for another reason: You can get a pasta attachment set to go with it for rolling out and cutting the noodles.